ChrisCummins/paper-end2end-dl/code/README.md

 #### 3.4.
 Using our cached data

 In addition to the code necessary to re-produce our experiments, we also supply the actual experimental results we used for the paper, as obtained from our hardware.
-To verify the results using our cached data run:
+To unpack our cached data, run:

 ```sh
 $ make -C ../data all